Think of your company’s passwords as baby Yodas—they must be protected at all costs.

 Passwords managers are at the core of IT security.
 They prevent hacks and breaches and remain the best way to monitor your passwords company-wide.

-Naturally, you’ll want to select a password manager that has all the features necessary to keep your data safe and alleviates some of that heavy lifting from the IT department.
+Naturally, you’ll want to select an enterprise password manager that has all the features necessary to keep your data safe and alleviates some of that heavy lifting from the IT department.
 But what makes a good password manager in the first place?
 And even if you do find the right solution, how can you get everyone in your company on board?

 Getting beyond password manager resistance